 In order to effect that change, the G20 will need to involve professional project managers at every level.
 Not only does the G20’s multi-year plan require a project manager to oversee the coordination and execution of the full project – in other words, delivering better infrastructure and economic relief to the developing world – but each project in each developing nation will also have to be effectively managed as a project, from start to finish.
 With an eye toward the global nature of the project, the project management teams will be in an exceptional position to take full advantage of the scope and size of the ambitious plan.

-Successful planning and management is absolutely required for a project of the scale proposed by the G20 nations.
+Successful planning and management is absolutely required for infrastructure projects of the scale proposed by the G20 nations.
 It will allow the G20 to maximize available funds – an important act of responsibility in difficult economic times – and improve the chances that the G20’s proposals will provide the boost needed in the economies of developing nations – leading to increased strength in European and American economies.